KL13NT/clippy/README.md

 - Auto updates
 - Syntax highlighting for code

+## Frequently Asked Questions

+### How do I use search?

+You can be specific about what you want to search, typing:

+- `image: png` to search for PNG images

+- `image: jpeg` to search for JPEG images

+- `image: <any valid image MIME subtype>` to search for other formats

+- `text: <some text>` to search for text

+Or just type text directly!

+> See MIME types for images [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#image_types)

 ## Building From Source

 If you'd like to use a custom build from a specific commit do the following: